evolvedbinary/prosemirror-lwdita/README.md

 ```

 This will start a demo on `http://localhost:1234`

+We also provide a diagram that can help track the library inner workings.

+//TODO link the diagram

 # Development
 For development, you will need Node.js and a node package manager, like Yarn, to be installed in your environment.